 Job Description of a Water Resource Specialist

-A water resource specialist would often check the quality of a water source in a man-made or natural environment, investigate potential issues, and craft a plan to clean the water if able.
-Their job also involves consulting on issues such as water storage and how to dispose of wastewater properly without contaminating the environment.
+A water resource specialist often checks the quality of a water source in a man-made or natural environment.
+Additionally, they investigate potential issues and craft a plan to clean the water if able.
+Their job also involves consulting on water storage and how to dispose of wastewater properly without contaminating the environment.

-Water resource specialists may also be involved in conservation efforts and help develop plans to protect, clean, or use a water source in a sustainable manner.
+Water resource specialists may be involved in conservation efforts.
+This includes helping to develop plans to protect, clean, or use a water source in a sustainable manner.
 They must also be knowledgable on any state, federal, or local water laws and regulations.

 Water Resource Specialist Career Video Transcript